lewie9021/node-compiler/README.md

 ### Future Improvements

-* Creation of a GUI to make creating the configuration object much more user friendly.
+* A GUI to make creating the configuration object much more user friendly.
 * Better logging implementation.
 * CoffeeScript intergration.
 * Make use of event emitters for on startup, files changes, and when compliations are finished.